dollabs/pamela/README.md

 1. `../planviz/bin/planviz -i tpn-demo.tpn.edn`
 2. When you see `PLANVIZ server ready` then open your browser to [http://localhost:8080](http://localhost:8080)
 3. Click into the command box and type `/show tpn-demo.tpn` and press return.
-4. When you see the TPN graph click the command `/export` and you will be prompted to save the file **tpn-demo.tpn.svg** as file (which you can view in your browser or any SVG capable tool).
+4. When you see the TPN graph, type the command `/export` and you will be prompted to save **tpn-demo.tpn.svg** as a file (which you can view in your browser or any SVG capable tool).

 ![tpn-demo.tpn.svg](http://dollabs.github.io/pamela/doc/tpn-demo.tpn.svg)

-## NEW pamela-setup
+## Installing PAMELA tools with pamela-setup

+The **pamela-setup** script is intended as an tool to help you get started quickly with the pamela tools (including planviz).

 This script will:
 * Verify that **java** is installed